TaraRhoseyn/bookstack_web_app/README.md

 ### APIs and Integrations

 - [EmailJS API](https://www.emailjs.com/) - For taking data from the contact form and sending it to my email.
-- [Open Library Covers API](https://openlibrary.org/dev/docs/api/covers) - For retrieving the images of book covers based on the book's ISBN.
+- [Open Library Covers API](https://openlibrary.org/dev/docs/api/covers) - For retrieving the images of book covers based on the book's ISBN inputted by users.
 - [Amazon Web Services (AWS) S3 Buckets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) - For storing and displaying user's profile picture once user uploads the image as part of the registration process.

 ### Workspace and version control